bac3917/bac3917.github.io/_posts/2021-11-19-capInsurr.md

 title: Insurrectionists Plotted
 ---

-This post documents my plot of arrests associated with the January 6 insurrection at the US Capitol.
+This post documents my plot of arrests associated with the 2021 January 6 <a href="https://en.wikipedia.org/wiki/2021_United_States_Capitol_attack">insurrection</a> at the US Capitol.

 What proportion of those arrested have been left to their own recognizance awaiting trial?